 Bread for the World’s Rev. Eugene Cho describes Jesus’ two most important journeys — to Calvary and Samaria

-LOUISVILLE — Had he been told in advance about the death and heartache wreaked by the pandemic, the Jan.
-6 insurrection at the Capitol and the killings of people of color over the past 15 months, “I’d be tempted to run away, to cower in anxiety and fear,” the Rev. Eugene Cho, president and chief executive officer of Bread for the World, said during a sermon featured in last month’s Festival of Homiletics.
+Had he been told in advance about the death and heartache wreaked by the pandemic, the Jan.
+6 insurrection at the Capitol and the killings of people of color over the past months, “I’d be tempted to run away, to cower in anxiety and fear,” the Rev. Eugene Cho, president and chief executive officer of Bread for the World, said during a sermon featured in the recent Festival of Homiletics.
 “I’m grateful that God, out of God’s goodness and grace, has invited all of us to be leaders in a church that serves through humble servant leadership.”

 The sermon text for Cho’s sermon, which he titled “The Whole Gospel,” was John 4:1–4, the preamble to the story of Jesus speaking to the Samaritan woman at the well, where we’re told by the gospel writer that Jesus left Judea and started back to Galilee, “but he had to go through Samaria.”